nancyqn-thompsong9/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
 It's often better to write simple, clear code first and optimize only when profiling indicates that it's truly necessary.

+# 2023-12-14
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+Instead, focus on writing clean, simple, and correct code first, and only optimize when profiling indicates that a particular section of code is causing performance issues.